-Performance of popular artists. musicians who perform on different instruments and are from diverse genres are expected to grace the festival with their presence.
-Santoor maestro Pandit Bhajan Sopori, popular Qawwali Warsi Brothers, Sufi Singers Akhtar Brothers, classical vocalists, sitarists have been to the festival and all of these and more artists of this stature are expected to take part in the festival this year too.
+2. Performance of Popular Artists.
+Musicians who perform on different instruments and are from diverse genres are expected to grace the festival with their presence.
+Santoor maestro Pandit Bhajan Sopori, popular Qawwali Warsi Brothers, Sufi Singers Akhtar Brothers, classical vocalists, and sitarists have been a part of this festival in the past.
+All of these and more artists of this stature are expected to take part in the festival this year too.

 With a population of more than one lakh, Raigarh has become an urban city in the state of Chhattisgarh.
 It is also considered as one of the industrial cities of Chhatisgarh.
-The city has several remarks to attract tourists right from the title of “Cultural Capital of Chhattisgarh” to being the home to one of the oldest jute mills of India namely “Mohan Jute Mill”.
+Right from the title of Cultural Capital of Chhattisgarh to being the home to one of the oldest jute mills of India namely Mohan Jute Mill, the city has several destinations to attract tourists.
 People here mainly speak two languages Hindi and Odiya.
 The city is 1,269.2 km via NH19, 1,385 km via NH53, 701.0 km via NH49, 1,626.5 km via NH53 & NH 44 away from Delhi, Mumbai, Kolkata, and Bangaluru respectively.

 By Train: The nearest railway station is Raigarh Railway Station.
 It is situated on the Mumbai-Howrah route.
 The second nearest option is Bilaspur Railway Station which is just 140 kilometres away from the Raigarh.
 Both railway stations are well-connected with other major metropolitan cities of India.